davidesner/connection-docs/tutorial/branches/merge-to-production.md

 Examine the merged configurations, try running them and examine the results.

-You'll notice that the Python transformation will fail with the following error: *File 'demoFile.txt' not found.*

-What happened?
-When we changed the output file to `branchDemoFile.txt` we forgot to run the transformation in the branch and just thought it would work.
-To make it work **File Ouput Mapping** of the transformation needs to be changed as well!
-What can we learn from that?
-That we should always make sure we tested the changes made in branch before merging it.

-You have all the skills now to create a branch yourself and fix the output mapping.

 ## Tada!
 You did it.

 This concludes the tutorial.
 You learned how to create branches and how tables and files work in branches.
 You learned about different scenarios when merging a branch and how to handle conflicting changes.
-You also learned a valuable lesson to always run your configuration in develpment branch before merging them back to production.